Frequently Asked Questions

 What information about me can be seen if I register my Pet?

 You will be reassured to know that we disclose no information about you or your registered pets.
 If and when you list your pet on our missing pets register, however, we do need to provide certain information about your pet to assist in its recovery and identification.
 On the other hand, that information can be edited by you in your member's control panel.
 You have full control over what information is displayed on your missing pet listing.
 Your emergency contact number you supply will be available to view.

 Apart from registering my pet(s), are there other ways I can get involved?

 There are a number of ways in which you can help, the most obvious being regularly scanning the missing pets listings for any which might be in your area.
 Why not meet new friends and also do a service for the community by being vigilant?
 Should you happen to spot a pet that seems lost, we would ask you to post your sighting and check for any comments from the pet owner.

 Report a Lost or Found Pet

 Have you any query?
 Don't worry.
-We have great people ready to help you whenever you need it.Create a free account now
+We have great people ready to help you whenever you need it.Create your account now